Now & Next: our growth and achievements

 A growing international program

-Enabling greater accessibility, 48% of the groups were held online while 52% were held face-to-face.
 Now & Next successfully transitioned to a fully online program during the COVID pandemic.

 Setting a vision and goals